-“Then pay me by never mentioning this to anyone, for any reason.”
+“Then pay me by never mentioning me to anyone, for any reason.”

 He looks at me, nods, goes up the steps.

-Nothing to clean up except collect the shell, I put it in my pocket, give the guy a few minutes to disappear, but not so long as to be here if he calls 911.
+Nothing to clean up except collect the cartridge, put it in my pocket, give the guy a few minutes to disappear, but not so long as to be here if he calls 911.

 I find our car, get in, Zoe C drives us to the hotel.